Learning to Steer: Input-dependent Steering for Multimodal LLMs: Experiments

 We further evaluate L2S on 500 randomly sampled images from the COCO validation set \cite{lin2014microsoftcoco} by generating captions and analyzing object hallucination using the CHAIR \cite{objectHallucination} metric.
 We report both \textbf{CHAIR$_s$} and \textbf{CHAIR$_i$}, which measure hallucination at the sentence and instance levels, respectively:

 To assess the response quality of the models, we use the Gemini-2.0-Flash \cite{google2024gemini2flash} model to compare responses from the original and steered models.
 The Gemini-based preference win rate reflects the proportion of cases where the steered model is preferred.
 For each sample, the model is given the image and two responses (before and after L2S steering) and asked to choose the one that is more relevant and better structured.
-The prompt used for this evaluation is given in \Cref{app:exp-details}.
+The prompt used for this evaluation is given in \Cref{app:gemini-winrate}.

 \textbf{Quantitative results} \Cref{tab:steering_results_hal} presents the evaluation results on the POPE dataset.
-First, on this application, we observe that Mean-S degrades the performance of the No-steering model, to an extent comparable with the Norm-Rnd baseline.
-This is likely due to the fact that as the variability of the input-specific prompts becomes large (e.g. due to the occurence of different potentially hallucinated objects), so does the variability of the contrastive embeddings: as such, a mere average of all these directions is unlikely to significantly enhance the hallucination mitigation capacities of the model.
-The P2S oracle, however, allows to significantly reduce hallucinations, showing the relevance of input-specific steering.
+First, on this application, we observe that Prompt, Norm-Rnd (averaged over four random seeds) and Mean-S baselines degrade or do not provide consistent performance improvements (across different subsets, over the No-steering model This is likely due to the fact that as the variability of the input-specific prompts becomes large (e.g. due to the occurrence of different potentially hallucinated objects), so does the variability of the contrastive embeddings: as such, a mere average of all these directions is unlikely to significantly enhance the hallucination mitigation capacities of the model.
+The P2S oracle allows to significantly reduce hallucinations, showing the relevance of input-specific steering and motivating the \textit{L2S} baseline.
 Finally, the proposed \textit{L2S} shows significant improvements over every baseline No-steering, Mean-S, and Norm-Rnd steering across all subsets and metrics.

 \Cref{tab:chair_metric} presents the CHAIR evaluation on 500 randomly selected images from the COCO validation set \cite{lin2014microsoftcoco}, comparing the performance of the original LLaVA-v1.5 model (Vanilla) and the L2S-steered version. \textit{L2S} consistently outperforms the \textit{No-steering} baseline in terms of both $CHAIR_s$ and $CHAIR_i$, indicating fewer hallucinated objects.
 Additionally, L2S achieves a higher recall score (73.50 vs. 71.23), which suggests better performance in capturing relevant objects.
 The average caption length remains similar between the two models (Avg.
 Len.: 78.81 vs. 79.57).
 Furthermore, \textit{L2S} demonstrates a significant improvement in descriptive quality, with a higher Gemini win rate of 64.20\% compared to 35.80\% for the No-steering baseline.
 This indicates that L2S not only reduces hallucinations but also enhances the overall relevance and structure of the generated captions. \Cref{fig:qualitative} (right) shows an example from the COCO validation set \cite{lin2014microsoftcoco}, where the original model hallucinates a surrounding object.
 In contrast, the L2S method successfully avoids this error.
 More qualitative results are available in \Cref{sec:app:expes_analysis}.